Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/glossary.typ

   "CNC",
   [
     An acronym that stands for Computer numerical control.
-This is any application where a computer cuts)carves, or forms parts based on instructions that control the movement.
+This is any application where a computer cuts, carves, or forms parts based on instructions that control the movement.
   ],
 )